-In this type, maintenance is only carried out after an urgent or emergency situation arise Lee, (1995).
+In this type, maintenance is only carried out after an urgent or emergency situation arise Lee (1995).
 Shutdown of the facility or equipment may be necessary to facilitate maintenance works to be carried out and this may result in lost production and cost of maintenance being prohibitive.
 This is normally practiced in the District by occupants.
+It allows maintenance work to be carried within the shortest stipulated period.